DeepankarH/SoC-Mid-Term-report/README.md

 Events are a way for contract to communicate to the frontend of the app.
 A mapping is essentially a key-value store for storing and looking up data.
  To communicate to another contract on the blockchain that we don't own, first we need to define an interface.

+#SoC End Term Report
+We create a contract in that we define a struct that has all the important information regarding the certificate.